Skip to content

 This type of test has various benefits, such as increasing self-awareness in candidates and improving conflict resolution.

-But when it comes to hiring and assessing communication styles, it’s not overly reliable as it leads the person(s) testing to generalization, biases, and stereotypes.
+However, when it comes to hiring and assessing communication styles, it’s not overly reliable as it leads the person(s) testing to generalization, biases, and stereotypes.
 Also, it’s not great at predicting future behavior.

 Myers-Briggs Type Indicator